When the diagnosis is unclear — living with uncertainty

 There's a specific patience that gets asked of you in this situation, and it's not the peaceful meditation kind of patience.
 It's the tolerance of not knowing, which is different.
 It's the ability to exist in a state of confusion and keep functioning anyway.
 It's the ability to not have all the answers and still make the next phone call.
 It's the ability to know that you're not prepared because no one is ever prepared for an unknown diagnosis, and showing up anyway.

-One thing worth understanding about uncertainty is that it doesn't mean failure to understand.
+One thing worth understanding is that uncertainty doesn't mean failure to understand.
 It's not that you're missing something.
 It's not that if you were smarter or more educated or more observant, you'd be able to figure out what's wrong.
 The reality is that sometimes medicine itself is uncertain.
 Sometimes your parent's symptoms don't add up to a clear diagnosis because their situation is unusual.
 Sometimes the tests don't show what was expected.
 Sometimes multiple doctors disagree because the case is genuinely ambiguous.
+According to the CDC, diagnostic uncertainty affects a meaningful percentage of older adults with complex or overlapping conditions, and delayed or revised diagnoses are a normal part of geriatric medicine, not an exception.
 This is not a reflection on you or on your parent or on your doctor's competence.
 It's just the reality of medicine sometimes.
-It's an uncomfortable reality, but it's a reality nonetheless.

 The emotional toll of living in uncertainty is real and often underestimated.
 You might feel like you're going crazy because you can't seem to stop thinking about all the possibilities.
 You might feel irritable or unable to concentrate because your brain is preoccupied.
 You might feel like you're not allowed to rest or enjoy yourself because something bad is potentially happening.
 You might feel guilty for trying to maintain your normal life when everything is ambiguous.
 All of this is normal.
 Uncertainty is supposed to feel unsettling.
 Your brain is supposed to be preoccupied.
 Your emotions are supposed to be intense.

 What might help in the meantime is accepting that this is hard in a specific way that most people don't talk about.
-The specific way is that you're living in a question that doesn't have an answer yet.
+You're living in a question that doesn't have an answer yet.
 You're being asked to make decisions without full information.
 You're being asked to feel okay with not being okay and not knowing why.
 That's a lot.
 That's harder than people often realize.
 Acknowledging that this is actually difficult, rather than pretending you should be handling it better, can help you move through it with a bit more kindness toward yourself.

 The answer will eventually arrive, or it won't.
 If it arrives, you'll move from uncertainty to knowing, which will feel like a relief even if what you know is bad.
 If it doesn't arrive, you'll eventually build a life in which you're managing symptoms without a diagnosis, which is its own kind of functioning.
 But right now, in the waiting, you're doing the hardest part: you're tolerating not knowing and you're showing up anyway.
 That's everything.